HashTucE/Mediscreen/README.md

 # Install the project with the magic of Docker

-This is the faster and the easier way to use this project but I will show you below how to start the application without docker.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 2. Clone [Mediscreen](https://github.com/HashTucE/Mediscreen.git) on your local machine.
 3. Clone each of the 5 microservices above at the root of Mediscreen like this :